cuinjune/Ofelia/README.md

 ## Creating your own standalone project

+**Note: Currently, there is an issue when compiling with xCode on macOS 10.13+.
+It will be fixed soon**

 #### macOS
 * Copy the folder `OF/addons/ofxOfelia/macOSExample` and paste it into `OF/apps/myApps`.
 * Rename the project in Xcode and rename the project folder to your liking.